DongJKang/Condition-Monitoring-of-Railway-Vehicle-Doors/README.md

 # Condition Monitoring of Railway Vehicle Doors Using Domain Adaptation with Probabilistic Embedding
-Testing code for master thesis "Condition Monitoring of Railway Vehicle Doors Using Domain Adaptation with Probabilistic Embedding"
+Testing code for a master thesis "Condition Monitoring of Railway Vehicle Doors Using Domain Adaptation with Probabilistic Embedding"